Evidence-Based Well-BeingInvaluable for improving community health and quality of life

 They’re held at convenient places, where community members already go, such as:

-These community programs utilize resources and social opportunities that already exist.
+Community programs utilize resources and social opportunities that already exist.
 They don’t require much effort for community members to attend.

-Who are Strive evidence-based well-being instructors?
+Who are Strive evidence-based instructors?

 Strive’s community evidence-based well-being programs are led by qualified health professionals.
 They have degrees in health and wellness fields, and at least five years of practical, hands-on experience.